AgencyPMG/PheanstalkBundle/README.md

 ## Statistic Endpoints
 This bundle includes a few basic endpoints that return JSON data that provides information about the queue tubes.
+Each endpoint also allows for a `connection` parameter to be supplied.
+If it is not, the `default` connection is used.

 ## Enabling the endpoints
 Add the following line to your `routing.xml` file.
 (Or equivalent YML file)